-The ongoing e-monitoring program costs, including; installation and maintenance of the e-monitoring systems, routine costs for shipping data drives and routine data processing; will be cost recovered from industry.
-Details of cost recovery arrangements are outlined in a seprate cost recovery document.
+The ongoing e-monitoring program costs, including; installation and maintenance of the emonitoring systems, routine costs for shipping data drives and routine data processing; will be cost recovered from industry.
+Details of cost recovery arrangements will be outlined in a separate cost recovery document.